The Development Application Process

 Step 2 – Preparing plans and drawings

-Step 4 – Completing the development application form
+Step 4 – Submitting the development application to the NSW Planning Portal

 Step 5 – Lodging the application correctly